-We meet at the MadLab in Manchester’s Northern Quarter once a month to discuss samples of each other’s work.
+We meet once a month at the MadLab in Manchester’s Northern Quarter to discuss samples of each other’s work.

 Our members write prose, that’s flash fiction, short stories and novels.
 We usually have five to ten attendees at each meeting.
-New members are welcome to join our open meetings, whether you’re published or unpublished.
+New members are welcome to join our meetings, whether you’re published or unpublished.

 We use DropBox for sharing our work a week in advance of each meeting and there’s a 4000 word limit per meeting.
 Longer stories or novel chapters are broken up and read over subsequent meetings.
 We use the Milford System as the basis for our discussions: